Fihl/fihl.github.io/iceKeyer/indexPaddle.md

 [iceKeyer github](https://github.com/Fihl/iceKeyer)

 ## The code
-The code will come later on github, when more menues and adjustments are done
+Stay tuned, to get the code later right here on github, when more menues and adjustments are done